things4u/LoRa-LMIC-1.51/README.md

 AES Encryption library
 ----------------------
-After analysing the existing LMIC-1.5 code of IBM for AES encryption I came to the sonslusion that the encryption part of LMIC-1.5 is far too complex and too large.
+After analysing the existing LMIC-1.5 code of IBM for AES encryption I came to the conslusion that the encryption part of LMIC-1.5 is far too complex and too large.
 And as I did not fit in the Atmega 328 another AES library was ported to the environment.
 Of course there are several AES implementations available, but since I already had experience with the library of Ideetron, I decided to give that a try.
-The result should be that the complete LMIC stack would be runnign on a regular Atmega 328 based MCU and there be some room left for sensor sketches.
+The result should be that the complete LMIC stack would be running on a regular Atmega 328 based MCU and there still be some room left for sensor sketches.

-The port was successful, and the stch now fits on the Arduino Pro-Mini leaving some room for a DALLAS or I2C ibrary and sensor.
-Simpler interfaces making direct use of the GPIO interface will probably fit as well
+The port was successful, and the sketch now fits on the Arduino Pro-Mini leaving some room for a DALLAS or I2C ibrary and sensor.
+Simpler interfaces making direct use of the GPIO pins will probably fit as well

 Still, after all optimizations the code is large for the small Arduino Nano or ProMini,